Skip to main content

 2. The email address of the student(s)

-Note - if you find that students are purposely creating their own teacher accounts so they have their own libraries, this violates our terms and is a security risk for your students.
+Note: if you find that students are purposely creating their own teacher accounts so they have their own libraries, this violates our terms and is a security risk for your students.
 Please do not allow this.

-Teachers signed in as students
+4. Teacher signed in as a student

 Did this answer your question?